 Cathy McHardy and Nicholas McHardy developed their own system because of the limitations of the other twentieth century numbering attempts by Colo Shire Council and the Trustees before that.
 The numbering system and plan they devised in 2003 was to facilitate the physical location of any extant monument at the site, and as such, is unsuitable for the exploration of the original spatial layouts.
 To understand the development of the cemetery, a plan needs to show additional information to clearly indicate that the original two acres stretches only from Duke Street to a line drawn across from the north-easternmost tip of the grave of Anthony Richardson (RR06.20) to the northeastern most tip of the grave of Hilda Rose (LR07.01).
-Nicholas has kindly re-developed his plan for this report to show the development features, as seen in map 1811-1825 and map 1811-1850.
+Nicholas has kindly redeveloped his plan for this report to show the development features, as seen in map 1811-1825 and map 1811-1850.

-To help recognise the processes of formation that have taken place across the entire cemetery over almost 200 years, it is also important to see graves in their original groupings and contexts, to track by degrees their building up in an expanding space.
-Conveniently, present-day paths divide the original cemetery into portions and if notionally extended across the remaining half of the cemetery, the lines of the paths approximate with the convenient divisions of quadrants.
-They run almost exactly along the central axes of Macquarie's ground, and as they are useful organizers by which to describe general locations within the cemetery, they will be used here when discussing the early nineteenth century formation, as dividers of the four quadrants.
+To help recognise the processes of formation that have taken place across the entire cemetery over almost 200 years, it is also important to see graves in their original groupings and contexts, to track by degrees their building up in an expanding space.126 Conveniently, present-day paths divide the original cemetery into portions and if notionally extended across the remaining half of the cemetery, the lines of the paths approximate with the convenient divisions of quadrants.

-&lt;sup>123 Information from Jill Vincent, April 2007; McHardy p.
+123 Information from Jill Vincent, April 2007; McHardy p.
 6; Information from Cathy McHardy, 1.5.2007

-&lt;sup>124 Programme, '9th Family Reunion of the Descendants of Thomas and Jane Rose', 25.3.2007, www.rosefamilysociety.org.au; Bowd, Macquarie Country, p.120
+124 Programme, '9th Family Reunion of the Descendants of Thomas and Jane Rose', 25.3.2007, www.rosefamilysociety.org.au; Bowd, Macquarie Country, p.120

-&lt;sup>125 McHardy, pp. 45, 101, 75; see maps 1811-1825, 1811-1850 drawn by Nicholas McHardy
+125 McHardy, pp. 45, 101, 75; see maps 1811-1825, 1811-1850 drawn by Nicholas McHardy

-&lt;sup>126 E. Dethlefsen and K. Jensen, 'Social Commentary from the Cemetery', Natural History, vol.86 no vi, June and July 1977, p.
+126 E. Dethlefsen and K. Jensen, 'Social Commentary from the Cemetery', Natural History, vol.86 no vi, June and July 1977, p.
 35; E. Dethlefsen and J. Deetz, 'Death's Heads, Cherubs and Willow Trees: Experimental Archaeology in Colonial Cemeteries', American Antiquity, vol. 31 no.4, 1966, pp. 502, 507, 508; R. Francaviglia, 'The Cemetery as an Evolving Cultural Landscape', Annals of Association of American Geographers, no.61, p.
 501